seregazhuk/seregazhuk.github.io_old/_posts/2017-06-24-reactphp-chat-client.md

 description: "Build a simple chat with ReactPHP sockets, creating a socket client"
 ---

-In the [previous article]({% post_url 2017-06-22-reactphp-chat-server %}), we have created a simple chat server based on [ReactPHP Socket](https://github.com/reactphp/socket) component.
+In the [previous article]({% post_url 2017-06-22-reactphp-chat-server %}){:target="_blank"}, we have created a simple chat server based on [ReactPHP Socket](https://github.com/reactphp/socket){:target="_blank"} component.
 We have used a telnet client to connect to this server, now it's time to create our own PHP client, also based on sockets.
-The source code for the server is available [here on GitHub](https://github.com/seregazhuk/reactphp-blog-series/blob/master/socket/server.php).
+The source code for the server is available [here on GitHub](https://github.com/seregazhuk/reactphp-blog-series/blob/master/socket/server.php){:target="_blank"}.

 First of all, we need to create a streaming connection via `React\Socket\Socket` class.
-Its constructor requires an instance of the [event loop]({% post_url 2017-06-06-phpreact-event-loop %}):
+Its constructor requires an instance of the [event loop]({% post_url 2017-06-06-phpreact-event-loop %}){:target="_blank"}:

 {% highlight php %}
 <?php